 - Design engaging and long exercises and activities for your dog.

 This breed of dogs has seemingly limitless energy and it takes a lot for this dog to feel even remotely exhausted.

 You need to ensure that this excess energy does not make the dog too hyperactive or uncontrollable during its training.

 If your dog is too energetic, it might not be able to act upon your commands properly.

 This is why it is necessary to come up with exercises that burn off the excess energy of your Labernese.

 Also, daily walks or running around in a large and spacious place is a must for this dog.

-- Train your Labernese in a way which sharpens its mental abilities.
+- Train your Labernese in a way that sharpens its mental abilities.

-The Labernese is known for its exceptional intelligence and is able to react very well under foreign situations.
+The Labernese is known for its exceptional intelligence and can react very well under foreign situations.